toextendmylimits/LeetCode/000-backtrack.md

 1. [1022.
 Sum of Root To Leaf Binary Numbers](https://leetcode.com/problems/sum-of-root-to-leaf-binary-numbers)
 1. [22.
 Generate Parentheses](https://leetcode.com/problems/generate-parentheses/)
-  Need to use backtrack as result is all the paths.
-  Time complexity is O(N^2) as O(N) for traversing nodes and O(N) for copying path
+   Need to maintain the count of left parenthesis and right parenthesis Time complexity is O(2^2N * N) as O(2^2N) for all possible combinations and O(N) for copying each combination
     <details>

     ```python